boazsegev/website_host_wild/source/portfolio.md

 ---
 # My Portfolio

-My portfolio includes examples of songs I wrote and work I have performed.
+Here you will find examples of songs I wrote and work I have performed.

+Please choose the style and piece you wish to listen to from the menu.

+To listen please press on the play button at the bottom of the page.

 <!-- TODO -->